The Public Compute Commons Becomes AI Governance

 NAIRR began as an idea in the National AI Initiative Act of 2020, which directed the National Science Foundation and the White House Office of Science and Technology Policy to form a task force and study a national AI research resource.
 The task force released its final report on January 24, 2023, describing a roadmap for national infrastructure that would broaden access to the resources needed for AI research and development.

 The pilot launched in January 2024.
-By March 19, 2026, NSF described NAIRR as a national approach to AI infrastructure, led by NSF with 13 federal agencies and 28 private-sector contributors.
-NSF's public NAIRR page says the effort has supported more than 600 research projects and 6,000 students across all 50 states, Washington, D.C., and Puerto Rico.
+By 2026, NSF described NAIRR as a national approach to AI infrastructure, led by NSF with more than a dozen federal partners and 28 private-sector partners.
+NSF's public NAIRR page says the effort has supported 600+ research and education projects and 6,000+ students across all 50 states, Washington, D.C., and Puerto Rico.

 The structure is deliberately broader than a supercomputer queue.
 NSF describes operational focus areas including NAIRR for Research, NAIRR Secure, NAIRR Data and Models, and NAIRR Classroom.
 The resource category in the NAIRR Operations Center solicitation includes computational resources, data resources, educational tools and services, AI testbeds, and other resources useful to the research and education community.